Could pocket money teach children about money?

 Having to pay for the things they want instead of asking you to buy them can help your children start to understand how money works.

-Getting a fixed amount of money regularly can help them learn how to budget and manage their money, since they’ll know they can’t go to you for extra cash when they run out.
+Getting a fixed amount of money regularly can help them learn how to budget and manage their money, as they’ll know they can’t go to you for extra cash when they run out.

 They’ll have to weigh up if the things they want are worth spending their money on.

-Getting a head start on budgeting skills can also help kids learn about comparing prices, taking advantage of discounts and just how much a pound can buy.
+Getting a head start on budgeting skills can also help kids learn about comparing prices, taking advantage of discounts and just how much their money can buy.

 “It has made them appreciate how much things cost.
 It’s amazing how price-conscious they are now they have to fund non-essential stuff themselves.” - Lorraine